danblok/go-file-uploader/README.md

 The web server can accept multiple files in one request

 By default files are sent to the `storage` dir.
-You can change it by providing `dir` flag
+You can change it by providing `-s` or `--storage` flag
 ```
-api -dir=./some-storage-path
+api -s=path-to-storage
 ```
-Also you can change the port of the web server.
+Also you can change the port of the web server by providing `-p` or `--port` flag.
 The default value is `8080`
 ```
-api -port=69420
+api -p=69420
 ```
 > [!NOTE]
 > * If you go to your browser and open `/files` page, it will list you all the files that have been uploaded to the server